-A process for immediate intervention in any situation that poses a likelihood of harm to patient or healthcare worker and escalating concerns regarding patient and/or employee safety.
-Maybe initiated by any physician, Kaiser Permanente employee, contract worker, volunteer, or student working at a Kaiser Permanente facility.
-The issue raised by the healthcare member may trigger a change in work practices and this may result in the satisfactory resolution of the healthcare member's concern.
+A process for immediate intervention in any situation that poses a likelihood of harm to patient or healthcare worker.
+Safety Check "Please", can be initiated by a physician, Kaiser Permanente employee, contract worker, volunteer, or student.

-In all cases, timely and appropriate care of the patient/member or healthcare worker is the first priority, followed by resolution of the concern.
+Timely and appropriate care of the patient/member or healthcare worker is the first priority, followed by resolution of the concern.